umccr/RNAsum/README.md

 ### Examples

-Below are command line use examples for generating *Transcriptome Patient Summary* report using:
+Below are command line use examples for generating *Patient Transcriptome Summary* report using:

 1. [required arguments only](#1-required-arguments-only)
 2. **[genome-based results](#2-add-genome-based-results)**